BJNai-299/GitHubsiteBJR/index.md

 contributors:
   - name: Briana J. Richardson
     image: https://upload.wikimedia.org/wikipedia/commons/thumb/0/0c/Male_Chocolate_Burmese_Cat.jpg/1200px-Male_Chocolate_Burmese_Cat.jpg
-    bio: Briana J. Richardson is a University of Delaware student and future teacher.
+    bio: Briana J. Richardson is a University of Delaware student graduating with a degree in Africana Studies with a Concentration in Social Studies Education.
+She will be teaching Special Education in Las Vegas, Nevada.
     Twitter: BrianaRichardson
 ---